 - Express & Saver Service for the following areas: 4000-9999.
 Lithium batteries and UPS approved Dangerous Goods does not have same day Express Guarantee as volume is forwarded by domestic line flights (passenger air crafts).
 One additional day should be added to regular time-in-transit

 - Any kind of chewing gum requires an Import Permit issued by the Food Control Authority which is obtained by the importer.
-UPS can apply for the import permit on behalf of the importer and a Brokerage accessorial fee will be charged.

 - Feathers & furs, "unprocessed" are restricted for importation into Norway.
 The importer call the Norwegian Directorate for Nature Management per import shipment 24 hours before arrival of the goods.
 The shipper must provide an export license for the goods.
 Customs inspection is required.
 Import delays may occur.